Posted Sunday, November 26, 2023

 The Accountable Plan Template spreadsheet is now combined with our Income Statement template which is used primarily for gathering up your year-end tax information.
-Please click on the Excel Tab labeled Accountable Plan once you download the template spreadsheet.
+We call this our Simplified Biz Ops worksheet or SBO for short.
+Check it out!

 Accountable Plan Reimbursements